Billiam/cncjs-pendant-streamdeck-docs/content/docs/actions/index.md

 | B position | B axis position to move to |
 | C position | C axis position to move to |

-**example**
+{{< example >}}

 In the below example, the machine will be moved to 10% of the maximum Y range, 30 Z, and 50% of the maximum C axis range.

 ```json
 {